 First up, Brian might consider reducing his hours as he prepares for retirement.
 Dropping from five to three days a week will see his $100,000 annual salary reduce by $40,000 to $60,000.
 But as his tax bill also falls, from $26,632 to $12,147, his net income only drops by $25,515.

-Subject to a minimum and maximum pension payment rules, and as the pension payments are exempt from tax, Brian only needs to start a TTR pension paying $25,515 each year to maintain his current lifestyle.
+Subject to minimum and maximum pension payment rules, and because the pension payments are exempt from tax, Brian only needs to start a TTR pension paying $25,515 each year to maintain his current lifestyle.

 One thing to be aware of